OEUG99/Knowledge-Garden/pages/Buddhism.md

 					- Generosity and service are a key aspect of the buddhist practice.
 Dana (giving) is considered a virtue that purifies the mind, generates positive [[Karma]] and reduces selfishness.
 	- ## Becoming a Buddhist.
 		- ### Lay Practitioners
 			- To become a buddhist you must take Refugee in the **Triple Gem**.
-This is a formal acknowledgement that you are comitted to the Buddha, the [[Dharma]],
+This is a formal acknowledgement that you are comitted to the Buddha, the [[Dharma]], and the Sangha ()
 	- ## Branches of Buddhism
 		- ### [[Theravada Buddhism]]
 		- ### [[Mahayana Buddhism]]